metabrainz/picard-docs/faq/faq_file_formats.rst

 I am using Fedora.
 Why doesn't :index:`acoustic fingerprinting <acoustic fingerprint, fingerprint; acoustic>` work?
 ------------------------------------------------------------------------------------------------------------------------

-Acoustic fingerprinting in Picard uses a tool called ``fpcalc``, which is not available in Fedora.
+Acoustic fingerprinting in Picard uses a tool called :program:`fpcalc`, which is not available in Fedora.
 You can get it by installing the chromaprint-toolspackage from the `RPM Fusion repository <https://rpmfusion.org/>`_.
 This functionality is not contained in the main Fedora ``picard`` package because it requires the ``ffmpeg`` package which `cannot be distributed by Fedora <https://fedoraproject.org/wiki/Forbidden_items>`_.
 After `enabling the "rpmfusion-free" RPM
 Fusion repository <https://rpmfusion.org/Configuration>`_, install the package (as root) using::